brandur/sorg/content/drafts/cloud-databases.md

 _five or more 9s of good_.
 This result is so optimal that modern databases seem to be converging on it.
-Every database on the list above is _CP_ with varying levels of _A_ [1].
+Every database on the list above is _CP_ with varying levels of _A_ (with some caveats [1]).

 ### Time-based consistency (#time-consistency)

+Sophisticated distributed systems like Spanner and CockroachDB tend to need a little more time to coordinate and verify the accuracy of results, and this makes them less suitable for low latency operations.

+Quizlet suggests that the minimum latency for a Spanner operation [is ~5 ms][spanner-quizlet].
+The [Spanner paper][spanner-paper] describes the details of the coordination for various operations in sections 4.1. and 4.2.

+The design of Microsoft's Cosmos isn't as transparent, but its documentation seems to suggest similar performance characteristics with the median time for reads and writes at 5 ms.

 ## The contenders (#contenders)

 ### Amazon Aurora (#aurora)

-Aurora is a managed relational database that has an SQL interface that's compatible with MySQL and Postgres.
+[Aurora][aurora] is a managed relational database that has an SQL interface that's compatible with MySQL and Postgres.
 One of its biggest selling points is performance, and it claims to provide 5x the throughput of MySQL and 2x of Postgres running on the same hardware.

 Aurora is quite distinctive from any other option on this list because it's not horizontally scalable at the node level, and its clusters more resemble those of a traditional RDMS with a primary and read replicas.
-Instead, Amazon has devised a storage-level scaling scheme that allows its tables to grow to sizes larger than an RDMS (up to 64 TB per table).
+Instead, Amazon has devised a storage-level scaling scheme that allows its tables to grow to sizes significantly larger than you'd see with a traditional RDMS; up to 64 TB per table.

 This storage-based scaling has the disadvantage that compute and memory resources (for writes or consistent